marcellobeltrami/VCF_annotator/README.md

 - Supports saving and loading OpenCravat credentials for convenience.

 ## Pre-requisites
-Python 3.10.
+Python version: 3.11.4.
 For dependencies see requirements.txt

 ## Installation